Sweet and spicy Chipotle Pork Tacos cooked sous-vide. They are served in corn tortillas with fresh guacamole, black bean paste and sour cream.

-This is my own version of spicy Mexican pulled pork tacos, with a Canadian flair to it of maple syrup.
+This is my own version of spicy Mexican pulled pork tacos, with a Canadian flair to it; maple syrup.
 This particular recipe uses a sous-vide machine although it could easily be done in a slow cooker.
 The other day, while walking around my “Temple” called Santa Caterina Market, in Barcelona.
-I’ve ended up at my favorite pork butcher and got hypnotized by those skinless pork knuckles/ham hock, couldn’t resist the urge to try to make something special out of them.
-So here we are!
+I ended up at my favourite pork butcher and got hypnotized by those skinless pork knuckles/ham hocks.
+I couldn’t resist the urge to try to make something special out of them.
+So here we are making Chipotle Pork Tacos!

 We don’t see many recipes around with this cut even though it’s divine tasting.
-It reminds me of pork cheek, the taste is somehow distinct, bolder and better in my opinion, above other cuts.
-Once perfectly cooked it becomes so tender, it falls apart easily plus it’s a way less fatty than let say pork belly… I already know the Germans (husby) love this cut, they make a popular roasted pork knuckle dish in Bavaria called Schweinshaxe.
+It reminds me of pork cheek, the taste is somehow distinct, bolder than other cuts.
+Once perfectly cooked it becomes so tender, it falls apart easily plus it’s way less fatty than let’s say pork belly… I already know the Germans (hubby) love this cut, they make a popular roasted pork knuckle dish in Bavaria called Schweinshaxe.
 Delicious stuff, although you need the skin for this particular recipe.

 - 1 lime (or 3 tbsp of apple vinegar)